noel3740/bamazon/README.md

 ### Customer CLI

 To run the customer CLI type in `node bamazonCustomer.js` in your terminal window.
-The customer CLI will display a welcome message, the list the items currently for sale, then prompt you to enter the id of the item that you would like to buy and the quantity.
+The customer CLI will display a welcome message, lists the items currently for sale, then prompts the user to enter the id of the item that you would like to buy and the quantity.
 It will finally display the total amount of the purchase.

 ![](demo_gifs/bamazonCustomerDemo.gif)